shenchingtou/shenchingtou.github.io/_projects/sex-tech-hackathon-2021.md

 - Sexual Health = Health
 - Dream Devices

 It was an open field of possibilites for sex to become more accessible, inclusive, and relevant for people.
+A note that this hackathon (refreshingly for me) did not have a business component / emphasis.

 ## The Problem